linuxdeepin/deepin-manual/manual-assets/professional/deepin-devicemanager/en_US/index.md

 ## Operations

 The following hardware device information is for reference only.
-If there is no mouse, keyboard, camera and other devices inserted into your computer, the corresponding hardware information will not be displayed in the device manager.
+If there is no mouse, keyboard, and other devices inserted into your computer, the corresponding hardware information will not be displayed in the device manager.

 ### Overview